-Another option: tell your kids at the beginning of your trip that, if they are well behaved, they will get a surprise at pre-determined times, such as when you cross a state line or at specific times.
+Another option: tell your kids at the beginning of your trip that, if they are well behaved, they will get a surprise at pre-determined times, such as when you cross a state line or at the top of each hour.
 This way, they have something to look forward to.

-6. Never underestimate the power of snacks!
+Tip #6: Never underestimate the power of snacks!

 Traveling with your kids is a great way to create wonderful family memories.
 But, it’s only fun if you don’t spend the whole trip reacting to meltdowns.
 You can easily avoid child meltdowns while traveling.